 It is easy to show that ECS and EPS are not comparable and that they are both weaker than ES.
 Furthermore, all symmetry based principles can clearly solve NL-solvable games, but they are incomparable with SW and all the stronger principles.
 For proofs of these claims and further examples, see~\cite{LORI-VI-techrep}. }

 \techrep{

-By the definition of bad choice symmetry it is easy to see that if a choice $c$ generates either a bad choice symmetry or a bad player symmetry, then $c$ also generates a bad symmetry.
-Therefore by using Claim I---which is presented in Section~\ref{sec:unsolvable}---it is easy to show that $s(\mathrm{ECS}),s(\mathrm{EPS})\subseteq s(\mathrm{ES})$.
+It is easy to see from the definition of bad symmetry that if a choice $c$ generates either a bad choice symmetry or a bad player symmetry, then $c$ also generates a bad symmetry.
+Therefore, by using Claim I from Section~\ref{sec:unsolvable}, it is easy to show that $s(\mathrm{ECS}) \cup s(\mathrm{EPS})\subseteq s(\mathrm{ES})$.

-By the definitions of ECS and EPS, it is clear that they can solve all NL solvable games and therefore also ES can solve all NL solvable games.
-Furthermore, we can show that the games solvable by ECS, EPS and CRC are \emph{completely independent} of each other.
-See the following table:
+By the definitions of ECS and EPS, it is clear that they can solve all NL-solvable games and therefore also ES can solve all NL-solvable games.
+Furthermore, we can show that the classes of games solvable by ECS, EPS, and CRC are \emph{completely independent} of each other.
+See the table in Figure \ref{fig:table}.